About Dan Whittaker:

 British education today is focused so much on statistical outcomes that concentrating on the relationships isn’t a sustainable option for most time-pressed teachers.

-Teachers only really get piecemeal support in developing classroom relationships.
+Teachers get piecemeal support in developing classroom relationships.
 It’s often either ad hoc, mantra-ridden advice such as ‘zero tolerance approach’, ‘model expected behaviour’, and the aforementioned ‘don’t smile until Christmas’ or a full on ‘we’ve got a growth mindset / SEAL / character education scheme of work’ that is offered.
 While the former is too vague to be useful, the latter is too overpowering and time-consuming to be sustainable.